michelemartone/dabo/README.md

 needed, a bunch of extra files.
 See the attached example files.

+The script reacts to the following environment variables:
+ SCAMC_EMAIL : if set, send report here.

 TODO list:

 Make script stand-alone and independent from srcs dir.